-The early linear free-energy approaches developed by Hansch and Free-Wilson have provided a fundamental scientific framework for the quantitative correlation of chemical structure with biological activity and spurred many of developments in the field of quantitative structure-activity relationships (QSAR).
+The early linear free-energy approaches developed by Hansch and Free-Wilson have provided a fundamental scientific framework for the quantitative correlation of chemical structure with biological activity and spurred many developments in the field of quantitative structure-activity relationships (QSAR).
 QSAR prediction methods are attempting to predict the toxicological endpoint and breadth of mechanisms which are complicated.
 The quality and quantity of the available biological toxicology data could be another obstacle in the modeling process.

 Application of QSAR Prediction

 Over recent years QSAR techniques have been applied to a wide variety of toxicological endpoints from the prediction of LD50 and maximum tolerated dose (MTD) values to Salmonella typhimurium (Ames) assay results, carcinogenic potential and developmental toxicity effects.
 However, toxicological endpoints such as carcinogenicity, reproductive effects and hepatotoxicity are mechanistically ill-defined leading to added complexity when trying to predict these endpoints.
 And QSAR prediction can be used to help identify missing comparison values in a substance’s database.

 The computer-assisted prediction tools already today play a complementary role in the toxicological repertoire for the assessment of chemicals.
 BOC Sciences has developed several QSAR techniques to help you obtain the best QSAR models for hit to lead process.
 BOC Sciences streamlines the organization of QSAR datasets, QSAR models, and QSAR predictions.
 With our one-stop service, you can work more efficiently and effectively.
 For more detailed information, please feel free to contact us.